On the stability of the open-string QED neutron and dark matter: Variational Calculation for the lowest two-body bound state energy

 \section{Variational Calculation for the lowest two-body bound state energy}

-In connection with the exact solution of the wave equation for the two-body problem, we wish to evaluate the lowest two-body bound state energy by using a Gaussian variational wave function.
-The success of the variational calculations will pave the way in a similar calculation for the three-body problem.
+Before we apply the effective interaction $\Phi_{12}(x_{12})$ to the three-quark problem, we wish to test here whether a variational calculation using the effective interaction (\ref{4p1}) will also lead to the same two-body bound state mass for the lowest-energy two-body state.
+The success of the variational calculations will pave the way in a similar variational calculation for the three-body problem in section 2.
+We therefore evaluate the lowest two-body bound state energy by using a Gaussian variational wave function.
 For massless quarks with $Q_1=1,$ $Q_2=-1$, we rewrite (\ref{4p4}) as

 We introduce a Gaussian variational wave function with the variational parameter $\sigma$,

 We obtain

 From the requirement of $\delta \langle {\cal H}_0\rangle (\sigma)/\delta \sigma=0$, we get